 Alternatively, foam spacer can be used which is pre-desiccated and requires no corner keys or connectors.

 Several types of spacer bar are available including: Aluminium , warm edge and steel profiles in many colours.
 Warm edge bar offers a more thermally efficient solution.
-Those supplied by Thermoseal Group include: Thermobar, Thermobar LITE, Thermoflex and Thermix-TX.N.
+Those supplied by Thermoseal Group include: Thermobar (spacer tube) and Thermoflex (foam spacer) highest performance spacer systems.

 Spacer bar can be bent or joined at the corners.
 Connectors and corner keys come in a range of sizes and colours which are compatible with specific profiles of spacer bar.
 Gas fittings are also available.

 Inside the spacer bar, thousands of beads of desiccant are held.
-The sole function of the desiccant or molecular sieve is to absorb any moisture in the airspace and keep the moisture from condensing on the inside surfaces of the glass.
-A pure 3A desiccant is the best solution.
+The sole function of the desiccant or molecular sieve is to adsorb any moisture in the airspace and keep the moisture from condensing on the inside surfaces of the glass.
+A high quality pure 3A desiccant such as Eurosiv is the best solution within a sealed unit as it selectively adsorbs moisture vapour and not other inert gases used in the construction of sealed units.
 Thermoflex warm edge foam spacer contains a desiccant compound.

-Sealed units are often filled with an inert gas such as Argon.
+Sealed units are often filled with an inert gas such as Argon, Krypton or Xenon.
 Gas-filled units are considered more thermally efficient and are often referred to as 'high performance' (providing the unit is constructed with an emphasis on preserving the gas within it).

 The requirement to pass EN1279 part 3 standard and the pressure to gain a C+ Window Energy Rating (WER) is creating an increasing demand for units that are gas-filled.